Human rights violations during the Libyan civil war (2011): Killing of civilians

-During the Battle of Sirte, the rebels killed many civilians, including men, women, and children, while there were also reports of the rebels harassing and stealing from the locals.
+During the Battle of Sirte, the rebels were accused of killing civilians, including men, women, and children, while there were also reports of the rebels harassing and stealing from the locals.
 According to one resident, "The rebels are worse than rats.
 NATO is the same as Osama bin Laden."
 According to another local woman, "We lived in democracy under Muammar Gaddafi, he was not a dictator.
 I lived in freedom, Libyan women had full human rights.
 It isn't that we need Muammar Gaddafi again, but we want to live just as we did before."
 A local elderly woman stated "They are killing our children.
 Why are they doing this?
 For what?
 Life was good before!"

 NATO airstrikes

 On 9 August, the Libyan government claimed that 85 civilians were killed in NATO airstrikes on the village of Majer near Zliten.
 A NATO spokesman said that they were targeting four buildings in which nine vehicles were destroyed and that government claim "was not corroborated by available factual information at the site".
 The Libyan government declared three days of national mourning.
 Reporters were later taken to a hospital where they saw at least 30 dead bodies, including the bodies of at least two young children.
 The Libyan government claimed that the bodies of others killed in the airstrikes were taken to other hospitals.
 Neither of these claims were independently verified, although some media outlets came to the conclusion that it seemed more credible than usual that something tragic happened due to the presence of at least 14 bodies at one hospital, including an infant.